 Eating In and Around the Archives

 There is a café on the Rez de Jardin reading level (where you’ll be), so you don’t need to leave the archives.
+Stay informed about all-on-4 dental implants and contact Temecula Facial Oral Surgery dental clinic in California.
 You can also bring a meal and snacks in with you.

 There are only a few restaurants nearby: The Frog and British Library Pub and EXKi – a great cafe with organic ready-to-eat meals, but a little pricey.
 Send me a message if you discover any others that you can recommend!